BOCK-AI/BAVT/README.md

                     ```<br>
                     OR<br>
                     (For windows) Simply open File Explorer and go to same folder and click on CarlaUE4.exe.<br>
    Congratulations!
-You are now ready to get started with this world of Simulation.
+You are now ready to get started with the world of Carla.

 4. Setup Carla using these resources: